jubetz/test-drive-air/README.md

 packer build server.json
 ```

 The resulting images can now be uploaded into Cumulus AIR and built into a bootcamp topology.
-An example topology definition is provided in `bootcamp_topology.json`.
+An example topology definition is provided in `testdrive_topology.json`.

+Then, create air image instances and get UUID.
+- oob-mgmt-server
+- oob-mgmt-switch
+- testdrive-switch
+- testdrive-server

+Then update the OS in the .json with the image

+Then, create the topology in AIR using the .json

+Then, create a simulation instance using the topology instance.

+Then start the topology and test it, Then power it off to get snapshot.